15 Best Things to Do in Stratford (CT)

 Connecticut Audubon Society Coastal Center

 There’s a hugely important coastal bird site just over the Housatonic in Milford.
+At the river mouth sits the 840-acre Charles E. Wheeler Salt Marsh and Wildlife Management Area.

-A total of 315 bird species have been documented at these tide pools, barrier beaches, dunes and tidal salt marshes.
+Some 300+ bird species have been documented at these tide pools, barrier beaches, dunes and tidal salt marshes.

 At the very south end, on a sandy spit at Milford Point, lies the Connecticut Audubon Society Coastal Center.
+Inside you can peruse informative wildlife exhibits, and check out nest cams for ospreys and purple martins.
+I’d take the chance to ask a volunteer what species can be seen in the preserve when you come.

-A host of other waders also congregate here in late-summer, while snowy owls are regularly spotted in the area in winter.
+A host of other waders also congregate here in late summer, while snowy owls are regularly spotted in the area in winter.

-14. Audubon CT at Stratford Point
+14. The CT Audubon Society at Stratford Point

 Audubon CTSource: Abe Curland / shutterstock